Abbey Park (Grimsby): History

 Abbey Park was built as a replacement for Grimsby's previous ground, Clee Park.
 It consisted of a main seated stand on the northern touchline of the pitch and a raised bank on the southern touchline.
 Behind the eastern end of the pitch there was a 300-seat stand moved from Clee Park, alongside an 800-capacity terrace.
 The dressing rooms were located in the south-east corner of the ground.

 The ground was opened on 30 August 1889 with a friendly match against West Brom, which Grimsby won 6–1.
 Grimsby became founder members of the Football League Second Division in 1892, and the first League game at Abbey Park on 3 September 1892 saw Grimsby beat Northwich Victoria 2–1 in front of 5,000 spectators.

 The record attendance of 10,000 was set on 26 December 1896 for a match against Newcastle United (with Grimsby winning 3–2) and equalled for an 8 April 1897 game against Woolwich Arsenal, a game which Grimsby won 3–1.
 In 1899 Grimsby moved to Blundell Park; the final match at Abbey Park was played against Darwen on 15 April 1899, with the 9–2 victory also being the ground's record home win.

-A housing development was later built on the site.
+A housing development was later built on the site after the demolition of football stadium.